MythTV/ansible/README.md

 Then run the playbooks as follows.

-Please note archlinux users will need to add `--limit archlinux` to these commands Alternate hosts files are provided for archlinux and freebsd users, as these platforms have different python requirements.
+Please note archlinux users will need to add `--limit archlinux` to these commands Alternate hosts files are provided for archlinux, fedora 30 and freebsd users, as these platforms have different python requirements.
 Please replace hosts, with the appropriate filename.